PravinWankhare/Calcify-Evaluate-Quickly/README.md

 ✨ Calcify : Evaluate Quickly ✨

-📝 Description :
+A sleek and interactive web-based calculator built using HTML, CSS, and JavaScript.

-Calcify is a sleek, interactive web-based calculator designed to perform arithmetic calculations quickly and efficiently.
-It supports basic operations like addition, subtraction, multiplication, and division, along with clear, delete, and decimal functionalities.
+Perform arithmetic calculations quickly and efficiently! 🧮💡

-🚀 Features :
+🚀 Features

 🎨 Modern, responsive UI with gradients and shadows

 ✨ Hover animations for buttons for an interactive experience

 ➕➖✖️➗ Supports basic arithmetic operations: +, -, *, /